DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-As per claim 2 the denim laundry equalizer according to claim 1, wherein the user interface comprises a plurality of adjustable sliders, with each slider configured to adjust parameters of at least one laundry process.
+With regard to claim 2, the denim laundry equalizer system according to claim 1, wherein the user interface comprises a plurality of adjustable sliders, with each slider configured to adjust the at least one denim laundry process outcome.
 The laundry process as claimed is taught by J-G as aforementioned.
-However, the prior art does not particularly teach the use of sliders to adjust parameters of the laundry process.
-For this reason, the published prior art of Avery et al. (herein after “Avery”) is introduced since the use of haptic feedback is used so as to customize the feedback.
-In doing so, Avery teaches the use sliders as claimed in paragraph [0093] wherein “may enable particular types of haptic event to be generated either in advance of haptic feedback delivery or when haptic feedback has been requested.
+However, the prior art does not particularly teach the use of sliders to adjust the laundry process outcome.
+For this reason, the published prior art of Avery et al. (herein after "Avery") is introduced since the use of haptic feedback is used to customize the feedback.
+In doing so, Avery teaches the use of sliders as claimed in paragraph [0093] wherein "may enable particular types of haptic event to be generated either in advance of haptic feedback delivery or when haptic feedback has been requested.
 In embodiments, it may be possible for a user to define the type(s) of haptic feedback or sensation, which may be performed using haptic profile editor 302.
-The haptic profile editor 302 may be provided as a graphical user interface which allows a user to define a haptic event. … the user interface may comprise slider bars for one or more primitives which the user is allowed to modify or select—the slider bars may allow the user to select a value for a primitive between some minimum and maximum values.”
-Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the invention to have modified the above mentioned invention of laundry system as presented by J-G with the haptic feedback of Avery so as to enable a more convenient and effective way to select paraments for editing purposes.
+The haptic profile editor 302 may be provided as a graphical user interface which allows a user to define a haptic event. the user interface may comprise slider bars for one or more primitives which the user is allowed to modify or select-the slider bars may allow the user to select a value for a primitive between some minimum and maximum values."
+Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the invention to have modified the above-mentioned invention of a laundry system as presented by J-G with the haptic feedback of Avery so as to enable a more convenient and effective way to select paraments for editing purposes.

-In claim 11, the digital editing system according to claim 10, wherein the denim laundry equalizer is further configured to store at least one edited three-dimensional data information for visual presentation of the editing commands.
-The visual presentation of information is achieved by Meador as described in paragraph [0053].
-As “the virtual garment data 18 can be generated prior to the selection and stored in the system or can be generated by the virtual garment generation unit 16 in real time upon selection by the user based on the garment related data. …”.
+Regarding claim 11, the denim laundry equalizer system according to claim 10, wherein the denim laundry equalizer system is further configured to store at least one edited three-dimensional data information for visual presentation of the editing commands.
+The storing of the visual presentation of information is achieved by Meador as described in paragraph [0053].
+As "the virtual garment data 18 can be generated prior to the selection and stored in the system or can be generated by the virtual garment generation unit 16 in real time upon selection by the user based on the garment related data".
+Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the invention to have modified the above-mentioned invention of J-G with that of Meador so as to complete processing in the laundry environment using computer technology including three-dimensional images and a storage process to better save data.

 For the reasons stated above, the limitations of the instant invention are taught and/or fairly suggested by the prior arts of record; thereby, rendering the instant claims unpatentable.